 Ethiopia facts – spectacular in both its beauty and history.
-Travel through these interesting Ethiopia facts, history, population.
+Travel through these interesting Ethiopian facts, history, and populations.
 The capital is Addis Ababa.

 The Federal Democratic Republic of Ethiopia has a federal parliamentary republic form of government.